 Capital components for cost of capital purposes include loans and borrowings, preferred stock, common equity and retained earnings.
 The Group may issue new shares and may prepay some of its interest-bearing loans.
 Further, it intends to allocate its earnings and available cash in the acquisition and development of new/existing properties to ensure continuous business activities.

-The Group has complied with its covenant obligations, including maintaining the required debt-to-equity ratio as of March 31, 2021 and December 31, 2020.
+The Group has complied with its covenant obligations as of September 30, 2021 and December 31, 2020.

 MANAGEMENT'S DISCUSSION AND ANALYSIS OF RESULTS OF OPERATIONS AND FINANCIAL CONDITION

 RESULTS OF OPERATIONS